 As the river flows downstream from Rio, paddlers round Thomas Bend and the estate of Confederate Gen. Simon Bolivar Buckner who participated in the Battles of Munfordville and Perryville.
 Buckner also served as the 30th Governor of Kentucky.
 In the middle of Thomas Bend, Buckner Spring greets the Green River, forming an island that holds smallmouth bass in summer as well as an injection of cool water from the spring during wet periods.

 The Green flows south and bends right under Boyd Knob before flowing to the take-out at Harry Wilson Park, off KY 2185.
-Look for orange tape on a guard rail in a sharp curve of the road for the turn into the park.
+The entrance to the park lies in a sharp curve of the road and easy to miss.
 Johnson Spring meets the river right here.

 The next 4-mile float begins at Harry Wilson Park and ends at Thelma Stovall Park, also called Green River Park, in Munfordville.
 This is an easy half-day float with short shuttles.
 Immediately downstream of the put-in, the river takes a hard left at Sims Bend and then flows again to the right.
 Anglers should target flowing water around the two large sandbars in the area for smallmouth bass.

 Visitors may combine a day of hiking along the Green with a paddle back to Munfordville by taking the 4 ½-mile Jenny Wilson Byrd Memorial Trail.
-The trail begins in at Thelma Stovall Park and concludes at Harry Wilson Park and features small bluffs, wildflowers, springs and continuous views of the river.
+The trail begins at Thelma Stovall Park and concludes at Harry Wilson Park.
+This trail features small bluffs, wildflowers, springs and continuous views of the river.

 Munfordville Tourism Commission: